Reopening Plan: Phase 4 FAQs

 What are the new hours of operation?

 At Nechako Branch, we are open Monday–Friday from 10:00 am until 6:00 pm.
 The branch is closed on Saturday and Sunday.

-At Bob Harkins Branch, we are open Tuesday–Friday from 10:00 am until 6:00 pm and on Saturday from 10:00 am until 2:00 pm.
-The branch is closed on Sunday and Monday.
+At Bob Harkins Branch, we are open Monday–Friday from 10:00 am until 6:00 pm and on Saturday from 10:00 am until 4:00 pm.
+The branch is closed on Sunday.